kwokcb/materialxocio/README.md

 ## OCIO Utilities for MaterialX

-This repository contains a set of utilities for working with OpenColorIO and MaterialX.
+This site contains a set of utilities for working with OpenColorIO and MaterialX.
 The utilities are written in Python and are designed to be used as standalone scripts or as part of a larger pipeline.

+### Repository

+The <code>Github</code> repository is available <a href="https://github.com/kwokcb/materialxocio">here</a>

 ### Installation